 CITAS and the Leibniz ScienceCampus Europe and America offer a Prize for Outstanding Master's Theses in Area Studies at UR.
 The prize promotes the development of research and teaching with relevance to area studies in the fields of social sciences, humanities, law and economics.

 Candidates can either nominate themselves or be nominated by their advisors.
 As well as students taking MA degrees, the prize is open to those completing Staatsexamen (in law for example) or those studying for a teaching degree.
-The top prize is 400 EUR, with two second prizes of 200 EUR.
-The deadline for applications is 6 November 2022.
-Please find the call for applications here in English and here in German.

 It was awarded for the first time in 2020 and demonstrates the value of the close cooperation between the Leibniz Institute for East and Southeast European Studies (IOS) and UR.
 The winners of the 2021 edition were announced in January 2022 and will receive their formally receive their awards during the opening of the next CITAS-ScienceCampus lecture series in April.